-At Kilroy Law Firm, we have significant experience defending a litany of theft crime cases.
+At Kilroy Law Firm, our Rhode Island theft crime defense lawyers have significant experience defending a litany of theft crime cases.
 Our clients have been charged with misdemeanor theft crimes as well as federal felony offenses.
 We pride ourselves on our ability to vigorously defend each and every one of our clients, and our hard work definitely pays off.
 The firm has a very successful track record in theft crime defense.
-Each theft crime is unique, and it is advisable to meet with a skilled criminal defense attorney as soon as possible after arrest.
+Each theft crime is unique, and it is advisable to meet with a skilled Rhode Island theft crime defense attorney as soon as possible after an arrest.
 And, while theft crimes are not always black and white, here is a general description of some of the many theft crimes that our attorneys routinely and successfully defend:

 Robbery is a specific type of theft crime charged to an individual who uses or threatens to use force or violence.
 In these cases, prosecutors typically push for very aggressive and harsh sentences due to the violent nature of the crime.

 Many types of theft crimes fall under the umbrella of larceny.
 Generally, a larceny charge is brought against a defendant when he or she took another person’s property with the intent to permanently deprive that person of the property.
 Depending on the value of the property, the charges and penalties range from misdemeanors and fines to felony charges and lengthy prison terms.
-The legal team at Kilroy Law Firm is very experienced at raising all possible defenses to larceny charges, such as consent by the property owner and/or lack of intent to steal – just to name a few.
+As proven Providence larceny lawyers, the Rhode Island theft crime defense attorneys at Kilroy Law Firm is very experienced at raising all possible defenses to larceny charges, such as consent by the property owner and/or lack of intent to steal – just to name a few.

 An individual charged with shoplifting is accused of willfully taking goods from a store (or any type of business) without paying for those goods.
 Shoplifting charges are not always misdemeanors; and, depending on the value of the property, the nature of the circumstances, the defendant’s criminal record, etc., shoplifting may be charged as a felony.